travis-ci/docs-travis-ci-com/user/languages/ruby.md

     ```
     {: data-file=".travis.yml"}

-* If you’re using Ruby 2.3 or higher, upgrade to Bundler 2.0 by adding following to your `.travis.yml`:
+* If you’re using Ruby 2.3 or higher, upgrade to Bundler 2.0 by adding the following to your `.travis.yml`:

     ```yaml
     before_install: